dortania/OpenCore-Install-Guide/extras/gui.md

 Main thing this guide will go over:

 * Giving OpenCore a GUI
-* Setting up a bootchime
+* Setting up a boot-chime

 ## Setting up OpenCore's GUI